Princeton45/terraform-aws-eks-cluster/README.md

 If not, there will be errors telling you that you aren't able to access the nodes within the cluster, resources, can't run commands like `kubectl get pods` etc.

+(Could edit the terraform code so it automatically attaches this policy to the caller identity that is creating the cluster in the future)

 ![trouble](https://github.com/Princeton45/terraform-aws-eks-cluster/blob/main/images/trouble.png)